HongpengM/Cryo-EMParticleCluster/report.md

     class_Assignment_old = class_Assignment

     for each datapoint
-        s_prime = # other datapoint whose class is the same as this one
+        s_prime = number of other datapoint whose class is the same as this one update classAssignment
-        update classAssignment

-    update centroid
     for each centroids
-            cent = average(all class member)
+    	update centroids by averaging
 ```

+### Methods

+images -- CTF -- mask -- rotation and resize -- cluster(K-means / ACK-means)

 ## Results

 Simple K-means(CTF processed):